 With all the recent hiring, Bungie also seems to be very interested in the esports and competitive landscape.
-Multiple job listings require candidates to have an interest and understanding of the competitive gaming market.
-So, it’s clear to say that the Destiny developer is working on at least one, if not multiple new competitive projects.
+Multiple job listings require candidates to have an interest in and understanding of the competitive gaming market.
+So, it’s clear to say that the Destiny developer is working on at least one if not multiple new competitive projects.

 - There’s also a job listing that hinted at a potential Destiny competitive game in development.